benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 So building a distributed system with many applications is becoming hard.
-The [Kite](https://github.com/koding/kite) library development started within [Koding](https://koding.com/), but in a short it was open sourced.
-The main goal is to create easy, simple and convenient to use distributed microservice applications.
+The [Kite](https://github.com/koding/kite) library development started within [Koding](https://koding.com/), but it was quickly open sourced.
+The main goal is to create easy, simple, and convenient to use distributed microservice applications.
 The Kite library itself has many detailed parts, so in this blog post I'll try to give an overview of what a Kite is capable of.